akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 # Open a connected App interface
 To open a connected App interface, click on `Open app` in the `Apps` menu.
-The App interface will opens in a new tab of your navigator.
+The App interface will open in a new tab of your navigator.

 ![Open App button](../img/app-card-open.png)